gefetobor/android-qe-tech-test/README.md

 2. createDriver(String os, Method methodName) - method creates the driver depending upon the passed parameter (android or iOS) and loads the properties files (config and test data properties files).

-3. Tests execution (tests are present in IntegrationTests.tests package)
+3. Tests execution (tests are present in tests.testngtests package)

 4. teardown() - method quit the driver after the execution of test(s)